Updated Sep 20, 2021 | Published Mar 06, 2020 • 10 min read

 The Journey Student Rewards from Capital One is not a bad option for students with average or limited credit.
 If you want to improve your credit and get some cash back too, this card could do the trick.

 Despite the name, you don’t actually need to be a student to apply for this card.
 The Journey Student Rewards card can be used by anyone, which makes it one of our favorite cards for building credit.

 You’ll earn 1% cash back on every purchase, which will get boosted to 1.25% when you pay your bills on time.
-You can also get a credit line increase if you make your first 5 monthly payments on time.
+You also may be automatically considered for a credit line increase after six months.